NeneWang/docs/jou-project/dd-portal.md

-- [ ] Check if the timeslots work gven the
+- [ ] Check if the timeslots work given the thingsly?